canonical/is-charms-contributing-guide/CONTRIBUTING.md

 the number of functions or methods on them grow increasing the maintenance burden of the code.

-On modules, where a function depends on another function, the dependent function should be listed after the function it depends on.
-This means that the functions with the fewest dependencies on other functions in the module should be listed first.
-Functions should also be grouped logically.
+Functions should be grouped logically.
 If functions have a similar purpose, they should be grouped together.

 On classes, the `__init__` method should come first followed by any other